brianbuccola/brianbuccola.github.io/source/2015-01-23-lenovo-x140e-and-arch-linux.md

 connections, constant dropping, etc. So I still use broadcom-wl.
 Here's how it works.

-1. Download broadcom-wl with your favorite package manager, and install it.
+1. Download broadcom-wl with your favorite AUR helper, and install it.
 For
 example:

 ```bash